The Parables of the Mustard Seed and Yeast

 The Parable of the Mustard Seed

 31He told them another parable: “The kingdom of heaven is like a mustard seed, which a man took and planted in his field.
-32Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches” (Matthew 13:31–32).
+32Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches” (Matt.
+13:31–32).

 A tiny mustard seed sits on a persons fingertip.

-A mustard seed is 1 to 2
+A mustard seed is 1

-millimeters in diameter,
+to 2 millimeters in

-which is only about
+diameter, which is

-1/64th of an inch!
+of an inch!
+It’s not

 Customarily, a mustard plant never grows beyond what one would call a bush; at its normal size it would be an unlikely place for birds to perch and nest.
 However, some mustard plants have been found to have developed into 20-foot-wide-and-tall trees.
 Jesus was describing a tree-like growth, originating from a tiny mustard seed, that was quite unnatural.
 Perhaps the language suggests that Jesus was referring to the Old Testament representation of the tree as an image of a great empire (see especially Ezekiel 17:2331:3–9; Daniel 4:10–12).
 This huge tree serves admirably to express the thought of a growth beyond expectation.
 Who would expect so tiny a seed to produce such a large herb, a monster in the garden?

 To Jesus’ audience, the smallest known seed was a mustard seed, which can in fact grow to be a plant as large as a tree.
 Today in Jerusalem, depending on the season, full-grown mustard trees are often filled with birds that eat the trees’ small black seeds.
 That’s the backdrop of this parable that Jesus spoke to the crowd who knew well of the characteristics of the size of the mustard seed and its fully developed tree.
+Note: Although Jesus calls the mustard seed “the smallest of seeds,” and the mature mustard plant “the largest of garden plants,” Jesus is using rhetorical hyperbole to make his point.
+He’s not speaking botanically but proverbially.
+His emphasis is on the change of size, from small to large, and the surprising nature of growth.
+The history of the church has shown Jesus’ mustard seed parable to be true.

-For those who heard Jesus’ mustard-seed message it would have been easy to understand.
+For those who heard Jesus’ mustard-seed message, it would have been easy to understand.
 He told them that, although God’s kingdom may have started from small beginnings, it would have a most powerful outcome.
 Clearly, while the kingdom of heaven might have started small, because of God’s work developing it, there’d be no limit to its size and importance in today’s world.

 Jesus’ preaching and teaching on the kingdom of heaven was a fresh approach for his listeners.
 He was giving them a new perspective of God’s love and care for his people, many of whom were unfamiliar with or had never heard such teachings.
 Alas, many people rejected it and him.

-For that small group of a few men whom he called personally — albeit spiritually unskilled and unknowing people — although opposition to them became significant, they’d start a world-changing revolution by following him.
+For that small group of a few men whom he called personally — albeit spiritually unskilled, unknowing people — although opposition to them became significant, they’d start a world-changing revolution by following him.
 So, Jesus spoke his mustard-seed revelation to many, declaring that, even though the truth about his kingdom seemed small and insignificant, it would nurture extensive growth beyond anyone’s estimation.
 As a result, the kingdoms of the world (represented by the abundance of birds perching in its branches) would receive shelter, sustenance, and safety, after accepting the truth of God’s kingdom and becoming one with it.

 In retrospect, Jesus’ kingdom message started in a small town with a handful of disciples.
 Today, his kingdom message has been adopted by millions of people.
 That small seed of eleven followers developed into approximately 120 disciples whom the Holy Spirit baptized in the temple in Jerusalem.
 Thereafter, such growth cultivated itself into a gigantic collection of followers who, today, continue to represent the Church as an institution (see Luke 24:50–53).